edwardbrazier/codetechnician/README.md

 ## Installation and essential configuration

+** As of 26/05/2024, this program only supports GPT-4o.
+Support for Claude will be added later.
+See the claudecli repo in the meantime. **

-Before you run ClaudeCLI, put your Anthropic API key into the environment variable ANTHROPIC_API_KEY.
+Before you run CodeTechnician, put your Anthropic API key into the environment variable ANTHROPIC_API_KEY.

 There are two ways of running this program:
 1. From the Windows exe file ./dist/codetechnician.exe, which depends on some other files in the repository.